What are data views?

 How to use data views

-- You can find "Data Views" in the sidebar of a service.
+- You can find "Data Views" in the sidebar of an Application.

-- "New data view" lets you configure a data view, based on a case database within the same service.
+- "New data view" lets you configure a data view, based on a case database within the same Application.

 - "Save" automatically publishes Test and Live versions of the data view.
 (A Live data view shows data from the underlying Live database, which is used in Live modules.)

-- From the list of data views, click Test or Live to open the published version of the data view.
+- From the list of data views, select Test or Live to open the published version of the data view.

 How to create a new data view

-- General: Provide a name for your data view by clicking into the breadcrumb trail in the black navigation bar.
+- General: Provide a name for your data view by selecting the breadcrumb trail in the black navigation bar.

 - Case database: Select the underlying case database for your data view in the data view editor on the righthand side.
 Once you select the database, options for "Fields" will appear, along with "Filter records (optional)" and "Actions (optional)".